radiantlogic-v8/documentation-new/documentation/hardening-guide/05-enabling-pbe.md

-# Enabling PBE
+# Migrating to a PBE-enabled Environment

 RadiantOne generates a random master key by default to use for encrypting information in configuration files.
+You can migrate from the default encryption process to using a more secure PBE method by following the guidance below.

-This section describes the process of exporting your existing configuration, installing RadiantOne with PBE enabled, and importing your RadiantOne configuration from your existing deployment.
+The migration process of involves exporting your existing configuration, installing RadiantOne with PBE enabled, and importing the configuration from your existing deployment.

-The configuration can be exported from one machine/cluster and imported into another.
+The RadiantOne configuration can be exported from one machine/cluster and imported into another.
 The [export](#exporting-the-existing-environment) needs to happen on only one node in a cluster (as all nodes share the same config) and needs to be [imported](#importing-the-existing-configuration) on only one node in the cluster of the target environment.

 ## Exporting the Existing Environment